Keele Street Improvements

 Impacts to travellers:

-- A temporary sewage bypass will be installed along Keele Street and Steeles Avenue West to Dufferin Street
+- A temporary sewage bypass has been installed along Keele Street and Steeles Avenue West to Dufferin Street

 - Keele Street and Steeles Avenue West will remain open to traffic; however, there will be periodic, lane restrictions and delays

 - Sidewalks will remain open, directional signage will be in place to help guide pedestrians, as needed

 - YRT transit service will continue, riders can call the YRT Contact Centre at1-866-668-3978 or visit yrt.ca for more information

 - Access to all homes and buildings will be maintained and there will be no impact to water or wastewater service